Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Forensics Adapter++

 \subsection{Forgery-aware Prompt Learning}

 Forgery-aware prompt learning introduces tailored prompts and dedicated learning objectives.
-The prompts consists of a forgery-aware prompt prefix that emphasizes localized forgery cues, and a learnable prompt suffix that captures implicit contextual forgery cues.
+The prompts {consist} of a forgery-aware prompt prefix that emphasizes localized forgery cues, and a learnable prompt suffix that captures implicit contextual forgery cues.
 The objectives aim to enhance visual representations by aligning them with textual representations.

 \textbf{Forgery-aware Prompt Prefix.} We first partition faces into five different regions based on facial landmarks, denoted as $\{ \mathcal{R}_1,...,\mathcal{R}_5 \}$, corresponding to \textit{eyes, nose, mouth, cheeks}, and \textit{forehead}, respectively.
-For each fake face, we inspect all regions and confirm which region is manipulated.
-To do so, we simply calculate the $\ell_2$ pixel-wise color difference between regions in fake and corresponding real faces, and obtain a forgery score for each region as
+For each fake face, we inspect all regions and determine which regions are manipulated.
+To do so, we simply calculate the $\ell_2$ pixel-wise color difference between regions in fake and the corresponding real faces, and obtain a forgery score for each region as